 Here at Maplewell we have pupils arriving with widely differing mathematical aptitudes.
-In order to meet the needs of all learners we have developed the curriculum in two distinct pathways (Maths at Maplewell – Pathways).
+In order to meet the needs of all learners we have developed the curriculum in two distinct pathways (View pathway graphic).

-We consider every pupil carefully and individually to ensure they are placed on the most appropriate pathway.
+We consider every pupil carefully and individually to ensure they are placed on the most appropriate pathway throughout their time at Maplewell.
 Over the course of their education, some pupils may move between pathways.
 Both pathways centre on the National Curriculum and provide a broad and balanced education.

 This curriculum encourages a clear focus on problem solving, investigating and the skills of using and applying mathematical understanding.
 The main focus is to make rich connections between different areas of maths in order to prepare the pupils to take the exams.
-Pupils work towards nationally recognised accreditation, which includes; Functional Skills and GCSE.
+Pupils work towards nationally recognised accreditation, which includes; Gateway Qualification and GCSE.

 Here pupils will move from a focus on concrete to pictorial representation and then, finally, to a focus on more abstract learning.
-The curriculum encourages a clear focus emphasise on: number, using and applying mathematical understanding and skills to tackle a range of practical tasks and real life problems.
-Pupils will work towards nationally recognised accreditation, which includes; Entry Level Certificates (ELC), Functional Skills Entry Levels 1, 2 and 3.
+The curriculum encourages a clear focus emphasising on; number, using and applying mathematical understanding and skills to tackle a range of practical tasks and real life problems.
+Pupils will work towards nationally recognised accreditation, which includes; Gateway Entry Level Certificates (ELC).

 Curriculum – KS3